artofthesmart/hypertext/README.md

 ## Override Options
 Individual pages have toggles to give you the opportunity to turn on and off global CSS and JS.
 Useful for preventing plugins from loading except where you want them.

+> Recommend making all your images the same size...